youngboy/engine-docs/source/setup-heroku.md

 });
 ```

-> An API key represents your services unique id and can be generated on the [Engine UI](https://engine.apollographql.com).
+The API key represents your service's secret ID in Engine.
+To get one, log into the [Engine UI](https://engine.apollographql.com) and create a service.

 <h3 id="configure-heroku" title="Configure Heroku">2.
 Create and set up a new Heroku application</h3>